awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-dimension.md

 # CloudWatch Metric Dimension Property Type<a name="aws-properties-cw-dimension"></a>

-The Metric Dimension is an embedded property of the AWS::CloudWatch::Alarm type\.
+The Metric Dimension is an embedded property of the [AWS::CloudWatch::Alarm](aws-properties-cw-alarm.md) type\.
 Dimensions are arbitrary name/value pairs that can be associated with a CloudWatch metric\.
 You can specify a maximum of 10 dimensions for a given metric\.

-## Syntax<a name="w3ab2c21c14d265b5"></a>
+## Syntax<a name="w3ab2c21c14d266b5"></a>

 ### JSON<a name="aws-properties-cw-dimension-syntax.json"></a>